minkiele/minkiele.github.io/packages/public/src/apps/Info/ABOUT.md

 ### All that green is killing my eyes

 Yeah I know.
 I will try for some time and if it becomes unbearable in a few days I will revert to good old black and white.
+After several months of careful consideration I decided to make it permanent.

 ## About other little projects